History of agriculture in the Indian subcontinent: Neolithic

-In the period of the Neolithic revolution, roughly 8000-4000 BCE, Agro pastoralism in India included threshing, planting crops in rows—either of two or of six—and storing grain in granaries.
-Barley and wheat cultivation—along with the rearing of cattle, sheep and goat—was visible in Mehrgarh by 8000-6000 BCE.
+In the period of the Neolithic Revolution, roughly 8000-4000 BCE, Agro pastoralism in India included threshing, planting crops in rows and storing grain in granaries.
+Barley —either of two or of six rows— and wheat cultivation—along with the rearing of cattle, sheep and goat—was visible in Mehrgarh by 8000-6000 BCE.

 According to Gangal et al. (2014), there is strong archeological and geographical evidence that neolithic farming spread from the Near East into north-west India.
 Yet, Jean-Francois Jarrige argues for an independent origin of Mehrgarh.
 Jarrige notes the similarities between Neolithic sites from eastern Mesopotamia and the western Indus valley, which are evidence of a "cultural continuum" between those sites.
 Nevertheless, Jarrige concludes that Mehrgarh has an earlier local background," and is not a "'backwater' of the Neolithic culture of the Near East."
 Singh et al. (2016) investigated the distribution of J2a-M410 and J2b-M102 in South Asia, which "suggested a complex scenario that cannot be explained by a single wave of agricultural expansion from Near East to South Asia," but also note that "regardless of the complexity of dispersal, NW region appears to be the corridor for entry of these haplogroups into India."

 By the 5th millennium BCE agricultural communities became widespread in Kashmir.
 Zaheer Baber (1996) writes that 'the first evidence of cultivation of cotton had already developed'.
 Cotton was cultivated by the 5th millennium BCE-4th millennium BCE.
 The Indus cotton industry was well developed and some methods used in cotton spinning and fabrication continued to be practiced till the modern Industrialisation of India.

-A variety of tropical fruit such as mango and muskmelon are native to the Indian subcontinent.
+A variety of tropical fruits such as mango and melon are native to the Indian subcontinent.
 The Indians also domesticated hemp, which they used for a number of applications including making narcotics, fiber, and oil.
 The farmers of the Indus Valley, which thrived in modern-day Pakistan and North India, grew peas, sesame, and dates.
 Sugarcane was originally from tropical South Asia and Southeast Asia.
 Different species likely originated in different locations with S. barberi originating in India and S. edule and S. officinarum coming from New Guinea.

 Wild rice cultivation appeared in the Belan and Ganges valley regions of northern India as early as 4530 BCE and 5440 BCE respectively.
 Rice was cultivated in the Indus Valley civilisation.
 Agricultural activity during the second millennium BC included rice cultivation in the Kashmir and Harrappan regions.
 Mixed farming was the basis of the Indus valley economy.
 Denis J. Murphy (2007) details the spread of cultivated rice from India into South-east Asia: